 • Regulation 6.17A Superannuation Industry (Supervision) Regulations 1994 (Cth); and

-• section 59(1A) Superannuation Industry (Supervision) Act 1993 (Cth) (‘SISA’).
+• Section 59(1A) Superannuation Industry (Supervision) Act 1993 (Cth) (‘SISA’).

-But what do the recent cases say?
+But what do the cases say?

 “I agree with Mullins J’s conclusion in Munro v Munro at [35]-[36], that s 59(1A) of the Act does not apply to a self-managed superannuation fund”.